BracketSpace/Notification/readme.txt

 **Compatibility Breaking Changes**

+- Notifications are now saved into the custom table instead of relying on wp_posts.
 - Class methods and properties has been changed from snake_case to camelCase.
 - In Post Triggers, dynamic property `$trigger->{$post_type}` has been replaced with static prop `$trigger->post`.
 - The same as above applies to Post Trigger datetime tags, namely: postCreationDatetime, postPublicationDatetime, and postModificationDatetime.